xraypy/xraylarch/doc/fitting/examples.rst

   2. **create a group of fit parameters**:  Here we create a group with several components, all defined by the :func:`_math.guess` function to create variable Parameters.
-Two of the variables here have a lower bound set.
+Two of the parameters have a lower bound set.
 We also calculate the initial value for the model using the initial guesses for the parameter values.

   3. **define objective function for fit residual**: As above, this